Adm255/AmaliTech-DEG-Project-based-challenges/fullstack/secure-vault/README.md

 This feature was implemented as the optional bonus feature from the challenge.

+---

+## Wildcard Feature

 ### Security Status Indicator

-The Properties Panel includes an additional security-status indicator to provide contextual security information within the interface.
+The Properties Panel includes an additional security-status indicator beyond the core requirements.

+The feature provides contextual security information for the selected item and reinforces SecureVault's enterprise-security positioning.

-The current `Encrypted (AES-256)` status is intentionally presented as a UI demonstration only.
-It is not derived from real encryption operations or encryption metadata.
+The current `Encrypted (AES-256)` label is intentionally presented as a UI demonstration only.
+It does not represent a real encryption operation or cryptographic verification.

+This feature was chosen because security context is particularly relevant to an enterprise cloud-storage product and can help users understand the security-oriented nature of the platform at a glance.

 ---